LLNL/NM-ROM/README.txt

 2. source nm-rom/bin/activate
 3. In the directory you wish to run files: jupyter nbconvert --to script *.ipynb
 4. ipython [FILE].py
-NOTE: You may have to delete any checkpoint files (rm -rf checkpoint*) if the last run was aborted. test_DEIM must be generated before test_predictive, and the data and models must be copied over from test_DEIM to test_predictive.
+NOTE: You may have to delete any corrupted checkpoint files (rm -rf checkpoint*) if the last run was aborted. test_DEIM must be generated before test_predictive, and the data and models must be copied over from test_DEIM to test_predictive.

 There are two ways to test the models, on Jupyterlab or on the command-line.